razimograbi/ReactPersonalFinaceWeb/README.md

 # Budget Buddy

-This is a web base application for personal finance managment that includes: budget setting, expense categorization, and financial goal setting.
+This is a web based application for personal finance managment that includes: budget setting, expense categorization, and financial goal setting.

 You can login using the following details: